rbelavadi/rbelavadi/README.md

 ## 🚀 What I'm Doing Now
 - 🤖 **AI Product Intern @ Vectorial AI**
-  Using LangGraph + Cookbook to evaluate agentic outputs via LLM-as-a-judge, and designing a summarization pipeline to turn dense product data into PM-ready emails.
+  Using LangGraph to evaluate agentic outputs via LLM-as-a-judge, and designing a summarization pipeline to turn dense product data into PM-ready emails.

 - 💊 **Building a Medical Assistant** (WIP)
-  A personal AI agent for Indian elders to help parse prescriptions, explain medicines in plain terms, and track long-term health changes.
+  A personal AI agent for the elderly to help parse prescriptions, explain medicines in plain terms, and track long-term health changes.

 - 🕸️ **Web Search Engine Project**
   Developed a full-stack engine with Boolean & TF-IDF ranking, PageRank, n-gram indexing, and near-duplicate detection.
 Built a polite custom crawler indexing over 56,000 pages.